stet-stet/many-gf2n-cpp/README.md

   * The two measurements are pretty much independent!
 * Another guess: Instruction-level parallelism?
 * Another guess: Better exploitation of the memory hierarchy?
+* Actually, I might need some input from experts: let's ask some friends.